tnordquist/my-fun-run-client/docs/index.md

  After using Google Sign-in there are three key functional components to my app.
 The first component is that users are able to choose a race theme that will give the use audio prompts as they run.
  While in the chosen race theme the app also tracks your time, distance and pace.
 Lastly, after ending your run, the user can store stats to be viewed later.
-The app also has multiple stretch goals such as adding other users as "friends", giving space to set training goals, and being able to compete with other users through a leader board.
-My Fun Run app is practical and fun!
+Stretch goals currently include adding, GPS, an accelerometer, timer and users being able to set training goals.
+My Fun Run app is ractical and fun!

 ## Design Documentation